Uphara: Literacy rate and population

 According to the 2011 census, Uphara's population is 3276.
 Out of this, 1708 are male and 1568 female.
 Children in the age group of 0 to 6 years make up around 17% of the total population.
 The sex ratio of the village is 918 females per 1,000 males, which is slightly lower than the state average, while the child sex ratio is 935, indicating a more balanced demographic among younger residents.

 In village, about 12.24% of the population belongs to the Scheduled Caste community.
 The village has no residents from the Scheduled Tribe community.

 The literacy rate in Uphara stands at 65.18%, which is slightly above the Bihar state average.
 Male literacy is around 74.79%, whereas female literacy lags behind at 54.67%, indicating a significant gender gap in education.
 However, the presence of Middle School Uphara, established in 1958, has contributed positively to educational access.
 This government-run school offers education from classes 1 to 8 and serves nearly 880 students, with an equal representation of male and female teaching staff.

-Transportation
+Transport

 Nearest railway staion is Rafiganj which is 32 km from Uphara while Gaya Junction railway station railway station is 56 km and Anugraha Narayan Road railway station is 63 km far from Uphara.